chrisjmccormick/chrisjmccormick.github.io/_posts/2016-04-19-word2vec-tutorial-the-skip-gram-model.markdown

 We're going to represent an input word like "ants" as a one-hot vector.
 This vector will have 10,000 components (one for every word in our vocabulary) and we'll place a "1" in the position corresponding to the word "ants", and 0s in all of the other positions.

-The output of the network is a single vector containing, for every word in our vocabulary, the probability that each word would appear near the input word.
+The output of the network is a single vector (also with 10,000 components) containing, for every word in our vocabulary, the probability that a randomly selected nearby word is that vocabulary word.

 Here's the architecture of our neural network.

 [![Skip-gram Neural Network Architecture][skip_gram_net_arch]][skip_gram_net_arch]

 There is no activation function on the hidden layer neurons, but the output neurons use softmax.
 We'll come back to this later.

+When *training* this network on word pairs, the input is a one-hot vector representing the input word and the training output <em>is also a one-hot vector</em> representing the output word.
+But when you evaluate the trained network on an input word, the output vector will actually be a probability distribution (i.e., a bunch of floating point values, *not* a one-hot vector).

 The Hidden Layer
 ================